How to obtain criminal legal aid within New Zealand

 These are explained below.

-The LAS must be satisfied that you can't afford to hire your own lawyer, taking into account your gross (before-tax) income and your "disposable" assets.
+The Legal Services Commissioner must be satisfied that you can't afford to hire your own lawyer, taking into account your gross (before-tax) income and your "disposable" assets.

-Your disposable assets means the property you could sell to raise money, but doesn't include your equity in your home (up to $80,000), your first car, your furniture and household possessions, and any tools of trade.
+Your disposable assets means the property you could sell to raise money, but doesn't include your equity in your home, your first car, your furniture and household possessions, and any tools of trade.

 Whether Legal Aid is justified in your case